Using the Collection

 You can search our collections to find material related to your research interests before visiting Archives & Special Collections.
 When you've found materials you'd like to explore further, visit us in our reading room or contact us if you are unable to visit Omaha.

 Archives & Special Collections Finding Aids: Search inventories for archival and manuscript collections.
 Includes links to digitized material when available.
+Note that in addition to collections held by UNO Libraries, finding aids for collections held by all University of Nebraska campuses are found in this database, so you may want to filter your results to only collections from UNO's repository.

 Library Catalog: Search for all books and published material.
 Includes links to digitized material when available.